oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

 Query Brackets
 ~~~~~~~~~~~~~~

-User can combine operators in search query with brackets.
+User can combined operators in the search query with brackets.

 Examples: